lots of batteries.

 Eventually, batteries run out for good and must be disposed of and recycled properly.
 You can’t just throw them in your general waste bin as they’re a type of hazardous waste.
 Find out more with these battery waste facts:

-• Old batteries pose a fire risk if they’re submerged in water or damaged – from April 2019 to March 2020 there were 260 fires caused by ‘zombie’ batteries in recycling or waste management facilities
+• Old batteries pose a fire risk if they’re submerged in water or damaged.
+Waste management facilities report hundreds of battery-related fires every year (EPA)

-• Most batteries are recyclable, including – household batteries (including ‘button’ batteries in watches), laptop, mobile phone, power tool, and remote control unit batteries, and car batteries
+• Most batteries are recyclable, including household batteries (including ‘button’ batteries in watches), laptop, mobile phone, power tool, and remote control unit batteries, and car batteries (GOV)

-• When batteries are recycled properly up to 95% of their components can be used to make new batteries or other materials
+• When batteries are recycled correctly, up to 99% of their components can be used to make new batteries or other materials (Battery Council)

 Battery waste statistics